syncfusion-content/jsp-docs/jsp/PivotChart/Export.md

 * GIF
 * BMP

-To achieve image export, method name **"ImageExport"** ,**“ej.PivotChart.ExportOptions.PNG”** and file name is sent as the parameter.This is similar to other image formats.
+To achieve image export, the method name **"ImageExport"** ,**“ej.PivotChart.ExportOptions.PNG”** and the file name are set as the parameter.
+This is similar to other image formats.

 {% highlight html %}